asyncapi/modelina/docs/usage.md

 ## Generate models from AsyncAPI documents

-The library expects the `asyncapi` property for the document to be sat in order to understand the input format.
+The library expects the `asyncapi` property for the document to be set in order to understand the input format.

 - Generate from a [parsed AsyncAPI document](https://github.com/asyncapi/parser-js):